GaashDaniel/Gaash-Web-Solutions/readme.md

 # Portfolio Website

 ## About
-This project is a personal portfolio website developed as a final project for my full-stack development studies.
+This project is a personal portfolio website developed as a final project for my HTML + CSS module.
 It is designed to showcase my work, skills, and experience in web development.
 The portfolio serves as both a business card for potential employers and clients.

 Visit the live site here: [Gaash Web Solutions](https://gaashdaniel.github.io/Gaash-Web-Solutions/).